mp5ka5/MS_Word2007_Password_Recovery_FPGA/README.md

 HowTo
 ------
 1. Copy soc_system.rbf to the FAT32 partition of the SD card for SoCKit
-2. Copy pwd_recovery_word2007_6digits and test_978999.docx to the home/root of the SD card
+2. Copy pwd_recovery_word2007_6digits and test_978999.docx to home/root/ of the SD card
 3. Boot SoCKit and login
 4. Execute "./pwd_recovery_word2007_6digits test_978999.docx"
 <br/>